Physics-50/Module-2/docs/week1.md

 Before collecting and analyzing your data this week, please make sure that you have read this [discussion about combining uncertainties](https://physics-50.github.io/Module-1/uncertainty-introduction#combining-uncertainties)

 To make sure you've understood these ideas, please complete the following mini-question.
 This is going to come up repeatedly throughout the rest of the course.
-If you have any uncertainty about your response please stop by office hours and talk to us or consult with your classmates through Piazza.
+If you have any questions about your response please stop by office hours and talk to us or consult with your classmates through Piazza.

 ---------------